sknop/bootcamp-ami/README.md

 * Install packer
 * Clone this repository
-* Configure AWS to point to your desired region
+* Configure AWS to point to your desired region (in variables.auto.pkrvars.hcl)
 * Initialize packer

           packer init aws-bootcamp.pkr.hcl